cmorigaki/recipe-book/README.md

 # Recipe Book - My pet project 👷‍

 This app provides a small collection of recipes and their details.
-Also there is with a few possible settings configuration.
+Also there is a few possible settings configuration.

 This project is intended to be a case that prioritize a scalable architecture, following good design principles, a codebase that could be maintained by a large number of collaborators/teams.
-Also, some new approachs may be used as study purpose.
+Also, some new approaches may be used as a study purpose.

 ## Table of contents
 -   [Features](https://github.com/cmorigaki/recipe-book/#Features)